djames1/BlueGorilla/README.md

 There will be .patch files that should be applied before building in the patches directory

 ## Build Instructions
 TODO.
 See [here](https://wiki.hyperbola.info/doku.php?id=en:project:iceape-uxp) for starter instructions.
+Compiler version support is essentially the same as [Pale Moon's build instructions](https://developer.palemoon.org/build/linux/).
+I do not support Windows or Mac builds.
+You're on your own with those as I don't use either OS.